 Laura’s broader experience includes acting for companies, directors and shareholders in relation to company disputes and breach of contract claims.
 She has acted on behalf of SMEs and entrepreneurs in respect of professional negligence claims and claims against large financial institutions.
 She has experience of arbitrations with an international element.

 Laura is a member of the Association of Contentious Trust and Probate Specialists (ACTAPS) and an affiliate member of the Society of Trust and Estate Practitioners (STEP).
-She has recently obtained a STEP Advanced Certificate in Trust Disputes and has been recognised in the Legal 500 in this area.
+She has obtained a STEP Advanced Certificate in Trust Disputes and has recently achieved a distinction in her STEP Advanced Certificate in the Administration of Trusts.
+Laura has been recognised in the Legal 500 in this area.

 Areas of Experience:

 - Advising the beneficiaries of a life interest trust in respect of allegations of a breach of trust by the trustees